Skip to content

 Drill holes with no wood splinters.

-Can break due to overheating.
+It can break due to overheating.

-Use to drill overlapping holes.
+Used to drill overlapping holes.

-Costlier than spade bit.
+Costlier than Spade bit.

 Hole Saw